 Digital electronic thermostats

 A big part of digital thermocontrollers are programmable and their use leads to 30 percent energy savings for heating and cooling.
-The new digital thermostats have no moving parts for measure the temperature and use semiconductor devices such as resistance thermometers.
+The new digital thermostats have no moving parts for measuring the temperature and use semiconductor devices such as resistance thermometers.

 Every digital thermostat has a screen (display), which displays the current and the set room temperature and the current program.
-Also, most digital thermocontrollers show the hour and the day of the week, the program mode and so on.
+Also, most digital thermocontrollers show the hour and the day of the week, the program mode, and so on.
 Some modern thermostats have a touch screen and the ability to work with private and building automation.

-Some of more expensive models have a built-in PID controller, ie the thermostat “knows” how the system will react to heating or cooling for a future period.
+Some of the more expensive models have a built-in PID controller, ie the thermostat “knows” how the system will react to heating or cooling for a future period.
 Or more precisely, the thermostat controls the device for heating or cooling in a way that at a set temperature of 21 0 С at 8:00 a.m., it will be exactly 21 0 С at the preset time (8 a.m).
 An ordinary thermostat type can’t do that.
 It just will switch on the controlled device at 8:00 am.

 The heating system will be turned on when the temperature drops lower than the set temperature point of the thermostat.
 The thermocontroller will turn off when the room temperature rises above a designated point within a range of a few degrees of hysteresis to avoid excessive switching.